Category: climate change

 • Clean air and water are guaranteed.

-• A planet where all the world’s resources are declared the common heritage of all the world’s people.
+• all the planet’s resources are declared the common heritage of all the world’s people.

 • Food is grown in harmony with nature and freely shared.